 Infants 0 - 4 years carried free of charge but MUST be added to your booking

-The TSS Earnslaw will undergo annual maintenance June 2018 - early July 2018.
+The TSS Earnslaw will undergo annual maintenance early June 2018 - early July 2018.
 During this period travel across Lake Wakatipu is by one of our smaller boats

 On 25 December 2017 the Colonel's Homestead Restaurant will offer Christmas Lunch/Dinner departing at 12noon & 6pm

 From mid June - September, Gourmet BBQ Dinner is dependent on sufficient bookings.
 Please provide your contact details in the event of a cancellation and reconfirm 48 hours prior to departure

 On occasions 4pm (returning 7.30pm) or 8pm (returning midnight) Gourmet BBQ Dinner departures may be scheduled - minimum numbers apply.
 Please provide contact details in the event of a cancellation and reconfirm 48 hours prior to departure

 Steeped in Queenstown’s pioneering history, your experience starts with a Lake Wakatipu cruise in the 105 year old steamship, the TSS Earnslaw.
 Then disembark at Walter Peak High Country Farm, one of the first farms set up in the region.

 Relaxing in the charming ambience of the Colonel’s Homestead Restaurant, the heart of the stately homestead at Walter Peak, you’ll enjoy gourmet dining prepared by our chef in front of you.